Aesthetic Complexity: Practice and Perception in Art & Design

 - Dr. Andrew Dunn, Senior Lecturer in Psychology

 This research investigates the aesthetics of visual complexity in the practice and perception of visual art and design.
 The aim is to understand visual complexity in terms of the relationship between the objective properties of images and subjective properties of perception.
 I take a computational and empirical approach to this subject, incorporating methods from information theory, computer graphics, complexity theory and experimental psychology.
-For testing, I create cellular automata programs to generate stimulus images, and borrow a variety of visual material from students and professional artists, designers and craftspeople.
+For testing, I create cellular automata programs to generate sets of stimulus images, and borrow a variety of visual material from students and professional artists, designers and craftspeople.
 Visual complexity is measured in two ways: Firstly, an objective measure of complexity is based on the data compression of digital image files, which provides an information-based scale of order to randomness.
 Secondly, psychophysical techniques are employed to measure the perceived complexity of the images and judgements of preference and artistic quality.
-Research in complex systems theory and empirical aesthetics suggests that we can expect to find an inverted ‘U’ correlation between the two measures of complexity.
+Research in complex systems theory and empirical aesthetics suggests that we can expect to find an inverted ‘U’ correlation between the objective and subjective measures of visual complexity.